 - Gabbard supports free community college and also wants to see tuition at four-year public colleges and universities waived for families making up to $125,000 per year.

-- Last month, she tweeted that teachers need to be paid more.
+- In May, she tweeted that teachers need to be paid more.
 In February, she expressed her support for the teachers striking in Los Angeles.

 Kirsten Gillibrand, New York senator